ebikatsudon/VTubeStudio/Expressions-(a.k.a.-Stickers-or-Emotes).md

 Expressions allow you to set Live2D parameters to certain values using hotkeys.
 Using expressions, you can for example trigger different facial expressions or costume changes.

+Expressions can be set up directly inside of VTube Studio on the **"Hotkeys"** tab.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/expression_editor_1.png]]